Frequently Asked Questions

 Of course.
 If the patient’s condition improves, they can return to their regular medical care.
 And the patient can return back to hospice, as well, as many times as necessary.

 Yes.
 Patients always have the right to go to the hospital.
 But there is the possibility it will change the patient’s hospice status.
 In most cases, an emergency transfer to a hospital is not part of a hospice plan unless it is unrelated to the terminal diagnosis (e.g., a fractured hip, a blood clot).
-We would prefer that “acute care” takes place in our Hospice Atlanta Center.
 If the patient needs to go to the hospital, the hospice case manager should be immediately notified.
-The hospice team will work with the family to determining next steps in the plan of care.
+The hospice team will work with the family in determining the next steps in the plan of care.

 Hospice does nothing to speed up or slow down the process of dying.
 Hospice care just manages symptoms and discomfort for the best quality of life and to minimize suffering.